MiamiOH/foreman_teamdynamix/README.md

 ```
 Scans the hosts and sync them with TeamDynamix.
 * If host has teamdynamix_asset_uid, update the corresponding TeamDynamix asset.
-* If host name matches the asset SerialNumber, update the host and the corresponding TeamDynamix asset.
+* If host facts[serialnumber] matches the asset SerialNumber, update the host and the corresponding TeamDynamix asset.
 * If host has no matching asset, create an asset in TeamDynamix with configured fields.

 ## Test mode